Alimentation Couche-Tard (TSE:ATD.B) Given a C$73.00 Price Target by Royal Bank of Canada Analysts

-Royal Bank of Canada set a C$73.00 target price on Alimentation Couche-Tard (TSE:ATD.B) in a research note issued to investors on Thursday, BayStreet.CA reports.
-The firm currently has an outperform rating on the stock.
+Alimentation Couche-Tard (TSE:ATD.B) has been given a C$73.00 price objective by analysts at Royal Bank of Canada in a research note issued on Wednesday, BayStreet.CA reports.
+The brokerage currently has an “outperform” rating on the stock.
+Royal Bank of Canada’s price objective indicates a potential upside of 46.97% from the company’s current price.

-Other research analysts also recently issued reports about the company.
-Raymond James upped their target price on Alimentation Couche-Tard from C$53.00 to C$59.00 and gave the stock a strong-buy rating in a research note on Thursday, August 26th.
-Scotiabank upped their target price on Alimentation Couche-Tard from C$59.00 to C$61.00 in a research note on Thursday, September 2nd.
-CIBC reduced their target price on Alimentation Couche-Tard from C$59.00 to C$57.00 and set an outperform rating for the company in a research note on Friday, November 26th.
-National Bank Financial upped their target price on Alimentation Couche-Tard from C$54.00 to C$56.00 and gave the stock an outperform rating in a research note on Thursday, September 2nd.
-Finally, Eight Capital upped their target price on Alimentation Couche-Tard from C$57.00 to C$58.00 in a research note on Friday, September 3rd.
-Two analysts have rated the stock with a hold rating, seven have issued a buy rating and two have assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of Buy and an average price target of C$56.13.
+A number of other research firms have also issued reports on ATD.B.
+Eight Capital raised their target price on shares of Alimentation Couche-Tard from C$57.00 to C$58.00 in a research note on Friday, September 3rd.
+TD Securities set a C$58.00 price objective on shares of Alimentation Couche-Tard and gave the stock a “buy” rating in a report on Wednesday, November 24th.
+Scotiabank lifted their price target on shares of Alimentation Couche-Tard from C$59.00 to C$61.00 in a report on Thursday, September 2nd.
+National Bank Financial raised their price objective on shares of Alimentation Couche-Tard from C$54.00 to C$56.00 and gave the company an “outperform” rating in a research report on Thursday, September 2nd.
+Finally, CIBC lowered their price target on shares of Alimentation Couche-Tard from C$59.00 to C$57.00 and set an “outperform” rating for the company in a research report on Friday, November 26th.
+Two analysts have rated the stock with a hold rating, seven have issued a buy rating and two have given a strong buy rating to the company’s stock.
+According to MarketBeat.com, Alimentation Couche-Tard currently has an average rating of “Buy” and a consensus target price of C$56.13.

 Alimentation Couche-Tard Inc operates and licenses convenience stores.
 Its convenience stores sell tobacco products, grocery items, beverages, and fresh food offerings; road transportation fuel; and stationary energy, marine fuel, aviation fuel, and chemicals.
 The company operates its convenience store and road transportation fuel retailing chain under various banners, including Circle K, Couche-Tard, Holiday, Ingo, Mac's, Re.Store, and Topaz.